kovidgoyal/calibre/manual/conversion.rst

 PDF documents are one of the worst formats to convert from.
 They are a fixed page size and text placement format.
-Meaning, it is very difficult to determine where one paragraph ends and another begins. calibre will try to unwrap paragraphs using a configurable, :guilabel:`Line Un-Wrapping Factor`.
+Meaning, it is very difficult to determine where one paragraph ends and another begins. calibre will try to unwrap paragraphs using a configurable, :guilabel:`Line un-wrapping factor`.
 This is a scale used to determine the length at which a line should be unwrapped.
 Valid values are a decimal between 0 and 1.
 The default is 0.45, just under the median line length.
 Lower this value to include more text in the unwrapping.
 Increase to include less.
 You can adjust this value in the conversion settings under :guilabel:`PDF Input`.